Umbrella Insurance: What It Is and How Much You Need

 Homeowners with lower incomes, however, may want the extra coverage also if they’re normal insurance plans don’t offer enough coverage for the assets they have.

-Umbrella insurance doesn’t sound sexy, but it protects against liability and goes above and beyond any home or auto insurance you already have.
+Umbrella insurance doesn’t sound sexy, but it protects against liability claims and goes above and beyond any homeowners policy or auto insurance policy you already have.

 If your dog bites someone or they trip on your cracked sidewalk and injure themselves, umbrella insurance can help.
 It’s usually used as extra protection from liability lawsuits if you’re at fault in an accident or someone is injured.

-It covers the same things as home and auto policies, plus a few more that could result in liability lawsuits:
+Umbrella insurance does cover the same things as home and auto policies, but there are some areas that could result in liability lawsuits both do not cover, including:

 - Libel, slander or defamation of character